Justin Turner Player Props: Red Sox vs. Giants

-The Boston Red Sox, including Justin Turner and his .595 slugging percentage over his past 10 games, battle starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+Justin Turner -- 0-for-4 in his most recent game -- will be in action for the Boston Red Sox against the San Francisco Giants, with Ryan Walker on the hill, on July 29 at 7:15 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a double and two RBI) against the Braves.
+In his last game he had a hitless performance (0-for-4) against the Giants.

 Justin Turner Game Info & Props vs. the Giants